 We excluded the data from ?? participants because they did not follow instructions or complete the task.
-Specific reasons for exclusion were: blank responses in the creativity task (?? participants), failure to complete all sections (?? participants), and [other reasons].
+Specific reasons for exclusion were: blank responses in the creativity task (?? participants), failure to complete all sections (?? participants), failure to follow instruction on attention check items (?? participants) and [other reasons].
 [If excluding for reasons that were not in the preregistration, note that here.]
 The data from the remaining ?? participants were used for analysis.

 Materials